In this article we explore some of the most common speech recognition errors.

-Taken together, all of the above errors can easily create a lot of confusion when a person is taking notes and therefore, it would be well to ensure that proper care is taken when one is transcribing notes, onto a digital format via voice recognition software.
+Taken together, all of the above errors can easily create a lot of confusion when a person is taking notes.
+Therefore, it would be well to ensure that proper care is taken when one is transcribing notes.

-Such transcription errors are far more commonplace then they are assumed to be, especially in a real time environment, as stressful and noisy as a hospital.
+Such errors are far more commonplace then they are assumed to be.
+Especially in a real time environment, as stressful and noisy as a hospital.
 Here, such issues can easily crop up all over the place, due to the fact that many medical staffers rarely bother to go through their notes, before inking heir initials on the finished file.

 Here it cannot be stressed enough that speech recognition errors can easily affect patient treatment.
 This is why the service providers using this technology should always be extra diligent with regard to spotting any issues that may potentially crop up during the process of documentation.
 Scanning the notes as soon as they are transcribed is a great way of ensuring that those troublesome errors are kept to a bare minimum.
 Apart from that, the final copy should also be proofread at least twice, in order to ensure the overall reliability of the document.

 Ultimately, education, training and due diligence are all essential components in making sure that the number of such transcription related errors is kept as low as possible.